Laptop on someone's palm releasing email icons

 You can boost the likelihood of open rates and click through by paying attention to your subject line to make it…

-• and give emojis a miss – according to recent work by researchers and consultants Neilsen Norman Group: “Emojis in subject lines increase negative sentiment toward an email and do not increase the likelihood of an email being opened.”
+• Give emojis a miss – according to recent work by researchers and consultants Neilsen Norman Group: “Emojis in subject lines increase negative sentiment toward an email and do not increase the likelihood of an email being opened.”

 What is the best text format/length/use of imagery?